Pseudo-Differential Neural Operator: Generalized Fourier Neural Operator for Learning Solution Operators of Partial Differential Equations: Neural operator with PDIOs

 Consider the time-dependent PDE

-This is well-posed and has the unique solution provided that the operator $\mathcal{L}$ is semi-bounded \cite{hesthaven2007spectral}.
+This is well-posed and has a unique solution, provided that the operator $\mathcal{L}$ is semi-bounded \citep{hesthaven2007spectral}.
 The solution is given by $u(x, t) = e^{t\mathcal{L}}u_0(x)$.
-In the case of the 1D heat equation, $\mathcal{L}$ is $c\partial_{xx}$ with diffusivity constant $c$.
+Regarding the 1D heat equation, $\mathcal{L}$ is $c\partial_{xx}$ with diffusivity constant $c$.
 Then, the solution of the heat equation is given by

-This shows that the mapping from $u_0(x)$ to $u(x, t)$ is the PDO with the symbol $e^{-4 \pi^2 \xi^2 c t}$.
-Consequently, we propose the time dependent PDIOs given as follows:
+This indicates that the mapping from $u_0(x)$ to $u(x, t)$ is the PDO with the symbol $e^{-4 \pi^2 \xi^2 c t}$.
+Consequently, we propose the time-dependent PDIOs given as follows:

-where $a_{\theta_1}^{nn}(x, t)$ and $a_{\theta_2}^{nn}(\xi, t)$ are time dependent symbol networks.
-In the experiment, we verify that the time dependent PDIOs approximate time dependent symbol accurately even in a finer time grid than a time grid used for training.
-Therefore, we can obtain the continuous-in-time solution operator of the PDEs.
+where $a_{\theta_1}^{nn}(x, t)$ and $a_{\theta_2}^{nn}(\xi, t)$ represent time-dependent symbol networks.
+For the heat equation, we verify that the time-dependent PDIOs approximate the time-dependent symbol accurately even in a finer time grid than a time grid employed for training.
+Furthermore, the time-dependent PDIO is applied to obtain the continuous-in-time solution operator of the PDEs (refer to the experiment on the Navier-Stokes equation).